 If there are no dependants, the deceased’s estate can commence or continue an action for negligence, but damages are generally limited to such matters as loss of earning capacity before the death and medical, hospital and other expenses incurred before the death.

 To assess loss of earning capacity in the future, the court must consider to what extent the plaintiff’s ability to earn income will be affected in the future and for how long this restriction will continue.
 The extent to which a plaintiff’s earning capacity has been affected will depend on the individual facts of each case.
 The judge or jury then must calculate a present value of this future monetary loss (comprising loss of earning capacity and future medical expenses).

-In most actions for damages for personal injuries the present value of such future loss is assessed by adopting a discount rate of 5% (s 28I Wrongs Act).
-However, the Transport Accident Act 1986 (Vic) and the Accident Compensation Act 1985 (Vic) specify 6%.
+In most actions for damages for personal injuries the present value of such future loss is assessed by adopting a discount rate of 5 per cent (s 28I Wrongs Act).
+However, the Transport Accident Act 1986 (Vic) and the Accident Compensation Act 1985 (Vic) specify 6 per cent.
 This rate is intended to make the appropriate allowance for inflation, for future changes in rates of wages and prices and for taxation upon income from investment of the sum awarded.
 The High Court has directed that no allowance should be made for those matters.

 This has now made it easier to assess the present value of future economic loss.
-By giving the plaintiff damages assessed at the 5% or 6% rate, the plaintiff may be able to invest at a higher rate and thus hopefully limit the effects of inflation and taxation on the award of damages.
+By giving the plaintiff damages assessed at the 5 per cent or 6 per cent rate, the plaintiff may be able to invest at a higher rate and thus hopefully limit the effects of inflation and taxation on the award of damages.